Euphorbia gariepina subsp. gariepina stem-tip flowering

 Photographer: Judd Kirkel Welwitch

-The cyathia of Euphoria gariepina subsp. gariepina, the modified flowers found on Euphorbia plants shown here, are each cupped by two or three leafy, fleshy bracts.
-The fully developed bract can be seen to be ovate with a recurving, acute tip and slight folding in of the margins near the tip.
+The cyathia of Euphoria gariepina subsp. gariepina, the modified flowers found on Euphorbia plants in so many different guises, are in this species each cupped by two or three leafy, fleshy bracts.
+Each fully developed bract is ovate with recurving, acutely pointed tip and slight folding in of the lateral margins near the tip.